AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 uid: community-accept-invite
 ---

-# Part 1: Accept community invitation
+# Step 1: Accept community invitation

 When another tenant invites you to a community, you receive an email invitation that you can use to join.